 Anointing of the Sick

-If you are (a) facing major surgery, (b) seriously imparied by sickness, (c) troubled by chronic illness or (d) burdened with the challenges of advancing age, you are invited to join in this prayer.
+If you are (a) facing major surgery, (b) seriously impaired by sickness, (c) troubled by chronic illness or (d) burdened with the challenges of advancing age, you are invited to join in this sacrament.
 Seriously sick children may also be anointed if they have sufficient use of reason to be strengthened by this sacrament.
 The sacrament consists of the laying on of hands and an anointing.
 If you would like to be anointed please contact the Parish Office at 414-762-6810.

 Have you thought about being a priest?
 Priests always seem to be there when we come to pray with the community on Sundays and holidays.
 They are with us at those significant moments in our lives, e.g. Baptism, marriage, sickness, death.
 It is hard to imagine Catholics without priests.

 Priests come from families and parish communities to serve the Church.
 We know that God has called individuals to priesthood in the past and trust that God will continue to call individuals in the present.
 If you have ever thought that God is calling you, please contact Fr.
 Joe to talk about it at the Parish Office.

 You can also contact the Vocation Office for the Archdiocese of Milwaukee at www.thinkpriest.org, 414-747-6437, email@example.com